FinBoardBench: Benchmarking Dynamic Wealth Management and Strategic Financial Reasoning of LLMs via Board Game Simulations

 Key Conclusion

-- LLMs exhibit basic long-term planning and management logic, enabling them to play dynamic financial games, but lack the awareness and ability to use complex interactions to generate profits.
+- LLMs exhibit basic long-term planning and management logic, enabling them to play financial games, but lack the awareness and ability to use complex interactions to generate profits.

 Examples